irregular-rhomboid/irregular-rhomboid.github.io/_posts/2023-05-31-julia-modelling-network-systems.md

 sol_mt = solve(prob_mt, Rodas5())
 ```

 Let us again comment a few things.
 One downside of this approach is the apparent need to use `(collect(L .=> L_))...` which adds every single entry of `L` individually in the parameters (I couldn't get it to work otherwise).
 This leads me to expect that this approach won't be able to exploit the sparsity of `L`.
-Another problem is that it apparently just crashes for more than about 200 nodes with a stack overflow...
+Another problem is that it apparently just crashes for more than about 100 nodes with a stack overflow...

+A simple trick to avoid unrolling the dense matmul is to just use the Laplacian matrix directly in the equations, without the symbolic variable.
+ModelingToolkit will then tailor the generated code to the specific graph being used.
+This indeed work a little better, but compilation times are still an issue on my machine, and actually hang forever above 200 nodes.

 ## Approach 3: NetworkDynamics